![]() |

 An American Icon.

-When Norman Borlaug died at age 95 last fall, it saddened me that his life’s work was vilified.
 Borlaug was the Midwestern scientist who championed modern farming practices across the world, not unlike, isn’t it so? the indigenous American peoples who bioengineered corn and potatoes millennia before.
-Borlaug’s work in agronomy, genetics and plant pathology is credited with saving a billion people from starvation.
-He was awarded the Nobel Peace Prize in 1970.

-Then there’s St. Louis’ own Monsanto, the company whose Round-Up and genetically modified (GMO) seeds evoke controversy.
 In 2006, Monsanto formed a vegetable and fruit seed division to develop new strains of broccoli, onions, tomatoes, lettuce, cucumbers, melons and more.

-First out of the dirt is a mild onion called EverMild introduced this month by Monsanto and St. Louis’ largest grocery chain, the family-owned Schnucks Markets.
+First out of the dirt is a mild onion branded EverMild introduced this month by Monsanto and St. Louis’ largest grocery chain, the family-owned Schnucks Markets.
 I attended a media lunch where chefs prepared an all-onion meal, everything from caramelized onion pizza and French onion soup (delicious!) to a fruity onion sorbet (no thanks).

-Call Me Conflicted.
+But Call Me Conflicted.

 Nobody stands up for kohlrabi, say, like Kraft stands up for Kool-Aid.
 Nobody stands up for green beans, say, like General Mills stands up for Golden Grahams.